DanielStoi/DanielStoi/README.md

 A computer science student with an addition interest in mathematics.

 ### Programming Languages
-- as seen from my profile, my main/preferred language is Python
+- Python - my main/preferred language as seen from my profile
-- however, Im also strong in Java and C (and intermediate level at C++
+- Java - strong in Java and have used it within the context of three different university courses.
+- C++ - (and C) have used for competitive programming (self study) and then later in one of my university courses
-- I'm comfortable writing queries with SQL
+- SQL - comfortable writing queries with SQL (from a university course )
-- I'm also familiar with native javascript/html/css but prefer using React.js
+- Javascript - I'm familiar with native javascript/html/css (self study) but prefer using React.js (also self study)

 ## What my projects are about
 - alot of the projects are just maifestations of my interest in different areas of computation